ram-pi/UDF-Flink-Example/README.md

 ```

-NOTE : You can write your custom logic on public double eval() function based on your usecase by removing the existing code
+NOTE : You can write your custom logic on <b>public double eval() </b>function based on your usecase by removing the existing code

 # Register the JAR File